Experts Question Biden’s Carbon Sequestration Plan for Farmers

 Credit: Brett Sayles/Pexels

 The USDA's plan relies heavily on farm practices such as planting cover crops and reducing tilling, aiming to slash agriculture's 10% contribution to U.S. greenhouse gas emissions as part of the country's net-zero goal by 2050.
-These practices also hold potential for producers to secure tax credits for (SAF) under the Inflation Reduction Act (IRA).
+These practices also hold potential for producers to secure tax credits for (SAF) under the (IRA).

 “Will it help with climate adaptation?
 Absolutely.
 Should it serve as an offset for more permanent and long-lived pollutants?
 Absolutely not,” said Daniel Rath, an agricultural soil carbon scientist at the Natural Resources Defense Council.